Bramble: The Mountain King: Plot

-In an old Nordic land, a young boy named Olle searches for his big sister Lillemor during the night.
-Eventually he finds her but not long after they fall into a giant tree, which magically shrinks them, and the siblings playfully spend time with the gnomes and fairies before returning to normal size.
-Things turn grim, however, when a troll captures Lillemor to be taken to an unknown kingdom in a remote mountain.
-With a mysterious stone of light he finds, Olle traverses through the woods in search of his sister.
+In an old Nordic land, a young boy named Olle plays with his big sister Lillemor at night.
+The siblings fall into a giant tree, which magically shrinks them, and they spend time with the gnomes and fairies before returning to normal size.
+However, a troll captures Lillemor to be taken to an unknown kingdom in a remote mountain.
+With a mysterious stone of light he finds, Olle looks for Lillemor through the woods.

-Olle escapes from trolls, and also befriends a stone giant named Lemus.
+Olle escapes from trolls, and also befriends the stone giant Lemus.
 He is then entranced into stumbling to a pond by the hypnotic violin melody of Näcken, a sinister water spirit.
-Olle hides and flees from him in the riverside, and Näcken is killed in his pursuit of Olle when they both go off the edge of a waterfall.
-Olle meets the young witch Tuva, who encourages him and gives his stone part of her power to defend himself and push back the Bramble infesting the land.
-Traveling farther out into the marshes, Olle finds a shack that is home to a witch and her infant child.
-The marshes are filled with shadowy figures of drowned children, and Olle learns that the witch plans to sacrifice the baby in a Satanic ritual, with the child becoming a shadowed one under the watch of the demonic midwife Kärrhäxan.
+Olle flees from him in the riverside, and Näcken is killed in his pursuit of Olle when they both go off the edge of a waterfall.
+Olle meets the young witch Tuva, who gives his stone part of her power to defend himself and push back the Bramble infesting the land.
+Traveling farther out into the marshes, which are filled with shadowy figures of drowned children, Olle follows a witch who plans to sacrifice her baby in a Satanic ritual, with the child becoming a shadowed one under the watch of the demon midwife Kärrhäxan.
 Olle ultimately fails to save the newborn from being drowned by the witch, who hangs herself.
 Olle buries the child to prevent them from becoming another shadow.